Need to create a Windows 10 recovery image

 Have you experienced system crash or data loss?
 10% of computers get infected with virus every month, and nine out of ten computer users have encountered hardware failure.
 There are too many unexpected things that could cause data loss.

-You should save the image backup to where no system is installed.
+To create Windows 10 recovery image, you should save the image backup to where no system is installed, thus the backup image will not be affected by computer failure.
 For example, you can backup Windows 10 to external hard drive or network drive.

 1. Make sure the backup drive to receive the image backup is well connected to your Windows 10 computer.

 2. Right click on Start and select Control Panel >All Control Panel Items > File History.
 If you use Windows 10 Home, you will not see the Control Panel option at Start.
 In that case, you can search File History to open it.

 3. Down the left corner, click on the link to System Image Backup.